ibm-cloud-architecture/refarch-privatecloud/Installing CfC in AWS.md

 2)  Setup passwordless SSH from the master node to the proxy node and all three worker nodes

-    a.
-From root’s home directory on the master node create ssh keys.
+    1. From root’s home directory on the master node create ssh keys.
         In the following command the P is upper case and the ‘’ are two single quotes: